Published on Wednesday 25 March 2020 in Van News

 Travel to work- only if needed.

-How do I keep my vehicle safe to drive?
 The guidance here is that your vehicle must be safe to drive, because even if your MOT expiry date has been extended, it's possible your vehicle might be unsafe to drive.
 Be aware, that you can be fined up to £2,500, get banned & get 3 penalty points for driving a vehicle in a dangerous condition.
 So, if there is anything wrong with your vehicle, take it to get repaired at the nearest open garage because the Government has allowed them to stay open.

 What To Do If Your MOT Is Due BEFORE 30th March 2020